 There are so many options for this recipe – make it with any seasonal fruit.

 Hazelnut Coconut Fudge

-This one is ALWAYS a hit with a small crowd.
+This recipe is always a hit at small gatherings!

-A delicious gluten-free, dairy-free and refined sugar-free alternative to the Turtles chocolate you know and love.
+A delicious gluten-free, dairy-free and refined sugar-free alternative to the Turtles chocolates you know and love.